-- The Supply Period of this MSA is for a maximum of one year. - (2) In order for this MSA to be activated, you must meet the following conditions: - (a) the statement of circumstances as published on our website (www.saputodairyaustralia.com.au) is satisfied; and - (b) SDA picks up your Milk in the Milk Year, which starts your Supply Period.
+- (1) The Supply Period of this exclusive MSA is for a maximum of one year. - (2) In order for this exclusive MSA to be activated, you must meet the following conditions: - (a) the statement of circumstances as published on our website (www.saputodairyaustralia.com.au) is satisfied; - (b) we have received your completed Exclusive MSA Election Form (or other notice in writing confirming that you elect to have your Milk collected by SDA under the terms of this exclusive MSA); and - (c) SDA picks up your Milk in the Milk Year, which starts your Supply Period under this exclusive MSA.